gmarik/MHAboutView/Readme.md

 open MHAboutView.xcodeproj
 ```

-To see the demo app select and run `MHAboutView Demo` scheme.
+To see the demo app select and run `MHAboutView Demo` target.

 ## Dependencies